msoucy/msoucy.me/content/seminars/cpy/_index.md

 # Why is this cool?

 - It's super simple to create a wrapper!
-- Modeled after code I did on co-op
 - Rapid Prototyping
 - Ease tool development
 	- Communication written in C, but tools (GUIs, logic) done in Python
 	- Existing tools were limited to Windows only, because of GUI
 	- Python is more cross-platform for the tool-based stuff, only need to worry about the messaging

+---

-I made several tools based off of this:
+I made several tools based off of this on co-op:

 - Echo server
 - Byte-swapped echo server